shmlktz/git-ignore-ds_store/README.md

 ##2.
 Add the following to the file (Optionally, add more files of your own need)
 .DS_Store

 ##3.
+Save the changes
-Hit Esc, type :wq and hit enter.
+Save the changes by hitting Esc, type :wq and hit enter.

-It's done! :)
+Now enjoy! :)